koyeb/koyeb-cli/docs/reference.md

       --autoscaling-average-mem int              Target memory usage (in %) to trigger a scaling event.
 Set to 0 to disable memory autoscaling.
       --autoscaling-concurrent-requests int      Target concurrent requests to trigger a scaling event.
 Set to 0 to disable concurrent requests autoscaling.
       --autoscaling-requests-per-second int      Target requests per second to trigger a scaling event.
 Set to 0 to disable requests per second autoscaling.
+      --autoscaling-requests-response-time int   Target p95 response time to trigger a scaling event (in ms).
+Set to 0 to disable concurrent response time autoscaling.
       --checks strings                           Update service healthchecks (available for services of type "web" only) For HTTP healthchecks, use the format <PORT>:http:<PATH>, for example --checks 8080:http:/health
                                                  For TCP healthchecks, use the format <PORT>:tcp, for example --checks 8080:tcp